NeuroTherapeutics Research Institute (NTRI)

 The power of FXTAS as a model for neurodegeneration is that the gene causing the disorder is known; thus, many of the features that FXTAS has in common with other late-onset neurodegenerative disorders (e.g., Alzheimer's and Parkinson's diseases) can be addressed using well-defined cellular and animal models.
 Such models have lead to the transformative discovery that the molecular events leading to FXTAS actually appear in early development, providing a possible explanation for the cognitive and behavioral problems affecting some children who are premutation carriers.
 Such observations have major practical implications for treatment.

-NTRI approaches its principal objective with a highly-integrated research team that, in aggregate, involves more than thirty investigators from disciplines as diverse as chemistry, cellular neurophysiology, developmental pediatrics, mouse behavior, neuroimaging, neurology, psychiatry, and cognitive neuroscience.
-The Consortium uses the FXTAS paradigm to address five fundamental questions that are central to any neurodegenerative or neurodevelopmental disorder: (1) how is a clinical disorder characterized or defined; (2) how does one assess the appropriateness of animal and cellular models; (3) how does one effectively deliver therapeutic agents to the brain; (iv) how does one gauge the efficacy of treatment; and (4) how do variations in molecular mechanisms create distinct changes in brain structure and function?
+NTRI approached its principal objective with a highly-integrated research team that, in aggregate, involved more than thirty investigators from disciplines as diverse as chemistry, cellular neurophysiology, developmental pediatrics, mouse behavior, neuroimaging, neurology, psychiatry, and cognitive neuroscience.
+The Consortium used the FXTAS paradigm to address five fundamental questions that are central to any neurodegenerative or neurodevelopmental disorder: (1) how is a clinical disorder characterized or defined; (2) how does one assess the appropriateness of animal and cellular models; (3) how does one effectively deliver therapeutic agents to the brain; (iv) how does one gauge the efficacy of treatment; and (4) how do variations in molecular mechanisms create distinct changes in brain structure and function?

 Consortium Director and Scientists